publiclab/mapknitter/README.md

 2. Install gems with `bundle install` from the rails root folder.
 You may need to run `bundle update` if you have older gems in your environment.
 3. Copy and configure config/database.yml from config/database.yml.example, using a new empty databse you've created
 4. Copy and configure config/config.yml from config/config.yml.example (for now, this is only for the [Google Maps API Key, which is optional](http://stackoverflow.com/questions/2769148/whats-the-api-key-for-in-google-maps-api-v3))
-5. Initialize database with `rake db:setup`
+5. Initialize database with `bundle exec rake db:setup`
 6. Enter ReCaptcha public and private keys in config/initializers/recaptcha.rb, copied from recaptcha.rb.example.
 To get keys, visit https://google.com/recaptcha/admin
 7. Install static assets (like external javascript libraries, fonts) with `bower install`
 8. Start rails with `bundle exec passenger start` from the Rails root and open http://localhost:3000 in a web browser.
 (For some, just `passenger start` will work; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler.)